History of the United States (1917–1945): 1919: strikes, riots and scares

-Defeat in the Great War left Germany in a state of revolutionary turmoil and heavily in debt for war reparations, payments to the victorious Allies.
-The Allies in turn owed large sums to the US Treasury for war loans.
-The US effectively orchestrated payment of reparations; under the Dawes Plan, American banks loaned money to Germany to pay the reparations to countries like Britain and France, which in turn paid off their own war debts to the US.
-In the 1920s, European and American economies reached new levels of industrial production and prosperity.

 Women's suffrage

 After a long period of agitation, U.S. women were able in 1920 to obtain the necessary votes from a majority of men to obtain the right to vote in all state and federal elections.
-Women participated in the 1920 Presidential and Congressional elections.
+Women participated in the 1920 presidential and congressional elections.

 Politicians responded to the new electorate by emphasizing issues of special interest to women, especially prohibition, child health, public schools, and world peace.
 Women did respond to these issues, but in terms of general voting they shared the same outlook and the same voting behavior as men.

 The suffrage organization NAWSA became the League of Women Voters.
 Alice Paul's National Woman's Party began lobbying for full equality and the Equal Rights Amendment, which would pass Congress during the second wave of the women's movement in 1972, but was not ratified and never took effect.
 The main surge of women voting came in 1928, when the big-city machines realized they needed the support of women to elect Al Smith, while rural dry counties mobilized women to support Prohibition and vote for Republican Herbert Hoover.
 Catholic women were reluctant to vote in the early 1920s, but they registered in very large numbers for the 1928 election—the first in which Catholicism was a major issue.
 A few women were elected to office, but none became especially prominent during this time period.
 Overall, the women's rights movement was dormant in the 1920s, since Susan B. Anthony and the other prominent activists had died, and apart from Alice Paul few younger women came along to replace them.